Ali29raza/ATS-Resume-System/README.md

 # ATS Resume Expert

-**ATS Resume Expert** is a web application designed to help job seekers by analyzing resumes and comparing them to job descriptions for technical roles such as Data Scientist, Machine Learning Engineer, Software Developer, and DevOps Engineer.
+**ATS Resume Expert** is a web application designed to help HR professionals by analyzing resumes and comparing them to job descriptions for technical roles such as Data Scientist, Machine Learning Engineer, Software Developer, and DevOps Engineer.
 This app uses Google Generative AI (Gemini) to provide resume analysis, match percentage calculations, and extraction of contact details.

 ## Features